Last updated November 07, 2022

 Production Check tests your app’s configuration against a set of optional—but highly recommended—criteria.
 It makes it easy to ensure that your app’s configuration lends itself to maximum uptime.
 Moreover, it ensures that you have tools available for understanding and monitoring the factors that contribute to uptime.

-Production Check will run a series of tests on your app recommended for maintaining and monitoring availability.
+Production Check will run a series of tests on your app.
+These tests are recommended for maintaining and monitoring availability.
 Each check includes useful links to related resources.

 Running at least 2 web dynos for any mission-critical app increases the probability that the app will remain available during a catastrophic event.
 Multiple dynos are also more likely to run on different physical infrastructure (for example, separate AWS Availability Zones), further increasing redundancy.

-heroku ps command to determine how many dynos of each type your app is currently running and
+heroku ps command to determine how many dynos of each type your app is currently running.
+Use

 This applies to